saltymaccas/muffed/README.md

 Muffed is currently in **very** early development.
 It is being actively worked on and may undergo significant changes.

-## IOS Status

-Due to Apples restrictions, the iOS version will not be released until November.

 # Contributing